TheBestTvarynka/tbt/content/posts/rpc-encryption-sspi-kerberos/index.md

 > _Wait!
 Wait!
 Wait!
 Where the hell did you get the correct (I suppose correct) session key?_ :raised_eyebrow:

 :sweat_smile: I know the user's password, so I can decrypt the previous Kerberos messages and extract the session key :hand_over_mouth: :shushing_face:.
-Maybe I'll write an article about it some day.
+Maybe I'll write an article about it someday.
 Ping me if you need to know how to do it :upside_down_face:.

 Enough talking.
 Let's run this test.
 We've been waiting for this for so long.